 The Life Saving Model measures the number of local animals a shelter should adopt out, rescue from other facilities, send to rescues or other shelters, and euthanize.
 The targeted outcomes take into account each facility’s physical capacity and the number and types of dogs the organization receives from its community (i.e. strays, owner surrenders, cruelty/bite cases).
 I assume a target euthanasia rate, take the number of dogs actually returned to owners and then estimate how many community dogs a shelter should adopt out.
 To the extent space runs out, I then calculate how many dogs the shelter must send to rescues.
 If the shelter has excess space after properly serving its local community, the facility uses that room to rescue and adopt out dogs from nearby areas.
 The targeted results calculated from this model are compared to the actual or estimated actual results from each shelter below.

-My analysis puts a cap on the targeted numbers of rescued dogs from other shelters and adoptions.
+My analysis puts a cap on the targeted numbers of dogs rescued from other shelters and adoptions.
 While my unmodified targeted numbers of rescued and adopted animals are quite achievable, I want to provide very conservative goals for New Jersey animals shelters.
-For example, the unmodified model resulted in a statewide per capita dog adoption rate less than one half to one quarter the level found at some of the best animal control shelters.
-Similarly, the unmodified model yielded a statewide pit bull per capita adoption rate (2.2 pit bulls per 1,000 people) that is less than one of the best animal control shelters in the country.
-In my opinion, New Jersey shelters could more easily achieve that pit bull adoption rate given my model includes far fewer dogs from competing breeds than those in this role model animal control shelter.
+For example, the unmodified model resulted in a statewide per capita dog adoption rate of around 30% to 70% of the level found at some of the nation’s best animal control shelters.
+Similarly, the unmodified model yielded a statewide pit bull per capita adoption rate (2.0 pit bulls per 1,000 people) that is less than the pit bull per capita adoption rate at one of the best animal control shelters in the country.
+In my opinion, New Jersey shelters could more easily achieve that per capita pit bull adoption rate given my model includes far fewer dogs from competing breeds than those in this role model animal control shelter.

 My modified analysis capped pit bull adoptions at 2 pit bulls per 1,000 people within each New Jersey county.
 In other words, the targeted numbers of dogs rescued from other shelters and adopted below are the lesser of